 It’s no surprise that this area was awash with smugglers in centuries past and the gangs of Alfriston (led by Stanton Collins) and the Jevington Jig (led by James Petit) have left their mark on the area.
 The smugglers would land their goods at the Birling Gap or Crowlink (now inland but once home to E Nesbit of The Railway Children) and then make their way via the valleys and footpaths to Alfriston or Jevington.
 And if you’re looking for things to do near Eastbourne, you could follow roughly in their footsteps.

-From the Birling Gap to Alfriston is between 10 and 12 km depending on which way you travel and will take you via Friston Forest, Cuckmere Valley and the South Downs Way.
+From Birling Gap to Alfriston is between 10 and 12 km depending on which way you travel and will take you via Friston Forest, Cuckmere Valley and the South Downs Way.
 And of course, finish your walk with refreshments at Ye Olde Smugglers Inn in the centre of Alfriston which had six staircases, 48 doors and a maze of passageways and tunnels by which smugglers could escape.

 Go on a booze cruise